Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 * **Result page**

-  - Matching season tohether with a picture is displayed
+  - Matching season together with a picture is displayed
-  - Season description and radom 12 matching colours are displayed
+  - Season description and random 12 matching colours are displayed
   - 3 random products in matching colours are displayed, when clicked, they take user to the product page
   - If user is logged in, products that are on their wishlist (regardless the colour) are marked with a little heart icon that takes user to their wishlist